 Advice for Teaching Poetry through Song Lyrics

-3 Challenging Seventh Grade Math Projects
+Engaging With Numbers: Three Challenging Seventh Grade Math Projects

 Middle school teachers often use seventh grade math projects to help their students gain a deeper understanding of the course material.
 These projects are most effective when they are engaging, relevant to the students’ lives and closely related to topics that have been studied most recently in class.
 Math projects should also be challenging and thought-provoking for students.
-Below are three well-constructed math projects suitable for use in seventh grade mathematics classes.
+Below are three well-constructed math projects suitable for use in seventh grade.

 3 challenging 7th grade math projects to engage students

 1. What’s the best ice cream flavor?
 Survey and data analysis project